letItCurl/letItCurl/README.md

 > CEO of [emailsummarizer.ai](https://emailsummarizer.ai) -> ETA April 🚀

 ### Description:
-A young indie hacker enjoys enduro challenges and has committed to growing his hair as long as Sangoku's.
+A young indie hacker that enjoys enduro challenges and has committed to growing his hair as long as Sangoku's.

 ### Other fun projects:
 - [Sudoku solver in react](https://sudoku-binchmarking.firebaseapp.com/)